modinfo bonding modinfo: ERROR: Module alias bonding not found.

 Ethernet bonding is a method of combining (joining) two or more network interfaces together into a single virtual NIC card which may increase the bandwidth and provides redundancy of NIC Cards.

-Linux allows to bond multiple network interfaces using a special kernel module named bonding.
-The feature is enabled on Linux so we can create new virtual interface called as bond.
+Linux allows us to bond multiple network interfaces using a special kernel module named bonding.
+The feature is enabled on Linux so we can create a new virtual interface called as bond.
 We have two NIC cards ens33 and ens34.
 The post shows the procedure on RHEL 7 and CentOS 7.

 1) Enable bonding module

 As a first step you need to check if the bonding module is enabled.
 You can check with the command below